 Rick drove them to the hospital and came inside with Santa.
 They found out which room Sarah was in.
 A pale Rick said he would wait out in the hall.
 Santa quietly peeked into the room through the half-closed door and saw little Sarah on the bed.

 The room was full of what appeared to be her family; there was the Grandmother and the girl's brother he had met earlier that day.
 A woman whom he guessed was Sarah's mother stood by the bed, gently pushing Sarah's thin hair off her forehead.
 And another woman who he discovered later was Sarah's aunt, sat in a chair near the bed with weary, sad look on her face.
 They were talking quietly, and Santa could sense the warmth and closeness of the family, and their love and concern for Sarah.

 Taking a deep breath, and forcing a smile on his face, Santa entered the room, bellowing a hearty, "Ho, ho, ho!"
 "Santa!" shrieked little Sarah weakly, as she tried to escape her bed to run to him, IV tubes intact.
 Santa rushed to her side and gave her a warm hug.
-A child the tender age of his own son — 9 years old — gazed up at him with wonder and excitement.
+A child the tender age of his own son —

 Her skin was pale and her short tresses bore telltale bald patches from the effects of chemotherapy.
 But all he saw when he looked at her was a pair of huge, blue eyes.
 His heart melted, and he ad to force himself to choke back tears.
 Though his eyes were riveted upon Sarah's face, he could hear the gasps and quiet sobbing of the women in the room.

 As he and Sarah began talking, the family crept quietly to the bedside one by one, squeezing Santa's shoulder or his hand gratefully, whispering " thank you" as they gazed sincerely at him with shining eyes.